We live our vision and mission by crafting our program around three design elements:

 Embody the character traits and states of being essential for powerfully calling forth your vision into the world.

 Byron Fellowship is available by application to 20-40 emerging leaders per year, entrepreneurs, intrapreneurs, and social entrepreneurs who are both making a profound difference in their own communities and keenly attuned to the challenges we share globally.

-During the 5-day program, participants will learn from a collection of academic teachers and active practitioners.
-Participants and mentors will represent a wide spectrum of disciplines including the arts, natural science, social science and theology.
-The teaching methods include tutorial mentoring, collaborative discussion, individual and group reflection.
+During the 5-day program, participants learn alongside a collection of academic teachers and active practitioners.
+Fellows and mentors represent a wide spectrum of disciplines including the arts, natural science, social science, humanities and theology.
+Byron Fellowship is designed as a deeply personal and transformative inquiry.
+The teaching methods include, mindfulness exercises, collaborative dialogue, envisioning practices, deep individual and group reflection.

 Byron Fellowship incorporates a mix of informative and transformative learning.
 Throughout the Fellowship, participants are invited to contemplate their own unique abilities and personal values, to develop a clear vision for their vocation, and to articulate it for others.
 Participants are encouraged and challenged to reflect on and call into question their existing assumptions or mental models and to play with expanding their repertoire of ways of being in the world.